-- West London Local Resilience Forum
+- o West London Local Resilience Forum

-- Metropolitan Police
+- o Metropolitan Police

-- London Fire Brigade
+- o London Fire Brigade

-- London Ambulance Service
+- o London Ambulance Service

-- Volunteer agencies such as the British Red Cross
+- o Volunteer agencies such as the British Red Cross

 A weekly duty rota, managed by the Emergency Planning Team, has an ERO on primary duty with a secondary ERO as back-up.
 The ERO is also supported by a Duty Director.